jonbull/WFDGen/README.md

 __config.ini__

--No spaces between key, equals sign and value.
+- No spaces between key, equals sign and value.
 (Example file=myfile.csv)

 file = Set theFile to the filename of your CSV input
 owncall = Your callsign